Raising a Puppy: Second week in his new home

-We take Bruno on his first trip to PetSmart and boy is he excited!
+We take Bruno on his first trip to a pet store and boy is he excited!
 Look at all of those toys!

 Considering Bruno is not allowed to chew on human feet, we thought it only fair to get him a foot he is allowed to chew on! ;-)

 No, No Bruno!
 We have to pay for the toys before we are allowed to play with them!
-His rambunctious, ornery side was really showing at PetSmart.
+His rambunctious, ornery side was really showing at the store.
 He loved and licked all humans who bent down to say "Hi" to him.

 Bruno's First Encounter with the Swimming Pool